Campus graduation ceremony August 10 celebrates 70 graduates in Class of 2014

 - 2009: Elizabeth King, Hitachi Data Systems Corporation

 - 2007: Drew Perkins, Infinera Corporation

 In addition to granting diplomas, CMU-SV will also celebrate exceptional students and alumni by conferring three awards:

-- Dean’s Return on Education Award to recognize a student or alumnus who has successfully applied his Carnegie Mellon education to advancement in their careers thereby inspiring other students to do the same
+- Director’s Return on Education Award to recognize a student or alumnus who has successfully applied his Carnegie Mellon education to advancement in their careers thereby inspiring other students to do the same

 - Outstanding Research Assistant Award to recognize a student who has contributed high-quality work to his area of research

-The ceremony will be followed by a reception at 12 P.M. on the West Lawn.
+The ceremony will be followed by a reception on the West Lawn.